Skip to content

 Base Rates

 Campground Rates also known as Base Rates controls the cost associated with your lots.
-Camping rates are broken down in four tiers (Nightly, Weekly, Monthly and Seasonal).
+Camping rates are broken down in the following tiers (Nightly, Weekly, Biweekly, Monthly and Seasonal).

 There are no set limits to the number of base rates you can add.